 Did You Know?

 Near the end Churchill gives the nurse a signed copy of one of his books.
-The book, "A history of English speaking peoples, Vol. 2" was not published until several years later.
+The book, "A History of the English Speaking Peoples, Volume II" was not published until several years later.
 See more

 [Clemmie wants Winston to retire from being PM, and to spend his time at Chartwell.
 He is determined to continue, despite his stroke.
 His immediate aim is to attend the Conservative Party conference in Margate.
 Foreign Secretary Anthony Eden has just visited, expecting Winston to announce his resignation